How to Hit a Driver

 Downswing

-As we uncoil the body, the outside elbow will return to the hip, the trail foot will begin to push weight forward in the lower body, the hands stay inside to create lag that builds driver speed, and everything works in unison to return the club face to the ball with maximum velocity.
+The hands stay inside to create lag that builds driver speed, and everything works in unison to return the club face to the ball with maximum velocity.

-By putting the driver on the correct swing path, you are giving yourself the best chance to hit the ball straight with maximum ball speed.
+By putting the driver on the correct swing path, you are giving yourself the best chance to hit the golf ball straight with maximum ball speed.

 PRO TIP

-If you want to better understand where you are hitting the ball on the face, grab a can of foot spray.
 With the foot spray drill, you simply place a light coat of spray over the face of the driver, then hit your shot.
 You can instantly see where the ball makes contact with the sweet spot.

-If you are hitting the ball too often toward the toe or heel, you can adjust your ball position at the address to fix the issue.
+If you are hitting the golf ball too often toward the toe or heel, you can adjust your ball position at the address to fix the issue.

 Follow-Through